lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 Wrapping `<datetime>` to provide Luxon integration.
 \end{center}

 This might work okay - now you can put your `<luxon-date-time>` on npm to share, listing `luxon` as a `peerDependency` in `package.json`.
-But other people may have different ways they'd like to validate the date from v-model before calling `updateValue` or have a different opinion on the API `<date-time-luxon>` should support.
-Can we be more flexible ?
+But other people may have different ways they'd like to validate the date from v-model before calling `updateValue`, or have a different opinion on the API `<date-time-luxon>` should expose.
+Can we be more flexible?
 What about moment?
 Do we need to make a `<moment-date-time>` component too?

-Another problem is this is a bit difficult to test.
-You will need to mount the component using something like Vue Test Utils just to test your parsing logic - again, not ideal.
-Of course we will need some integration tests to make sure it's working correctly, but I don't want to couple my business logic tests (eg, the parsing logic from `updateDate` using pure functions and Jest) to the UI layer tests (using Vue Test Utils).

 The core problem of the "wrapper" solution is you are adding another abstraction - another layer.
 Not ideal.
 The problem that needs solving is *serializing* and *deserializing* `v-model` in a library agnostic way.
+The `<date-time>` component doesn't need to know the specifics of the DateTime object it is dealing with.

 Here is the API I am proposing to make `<date-time>` truly agnostic, not needing to know the implementation details of the date library: